ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/TechnicalOverview.rst

    * - grid
      - Directory generated by the ``make_grid`` task to store grid files for the experiment
    * - log
-     - Contains log files generated by the overall workflow and by its various tasks.
+     - Directory containing log files generated by the overall workflow and by its various tasks.
 View the files in this directory to determine why a task may have failed.
    * - orog
      - Directory generated by the ``make_orog`` task containing the orography files for the experiment
    * - sfc_climo